 - Each time the Merchant requests support from PayLane, the former is obliged to provide the Merchant Account name or its own business name/name and surname, and email address.
 PayLane does not respond to anonymous support requests.
 PayLane ensures that its consultants will respond as soon as possible.
 Normally a response is provided within two business days after receiving a relevant request.

 - PayLane processes complaints regarding Payments and the Payment Gateway as filed by Merchants, and assists Merchants in processing that type of complaints as submitted by Customers.

-- sent to email@example.com or by electronic complaint form accessible by the Merchant Account or
+- sent electronically to: firstname.lastname@example.org or by electronic complaint form accessible by the Merchant Account or

-- in writing-personally in PayLane’s registered office (address: Arkońska 6/A3, 80-387 Gdańsk, Poland) or by post to the address above or
+- filed in writing-personally in PayLane’s registered office (address: ul.
+Cypriana Kamila Norwida 4, 80-280 Gdańsk) or sent by registered post to the address above,

 - Each complaint shall include: Merchant name, Customer name, e-mail address and description of a disputed issue.
 PayLane does not respond to anonymous complaints.